jmoll1125/msgen/README.md

 File 3
 ```
+## Versions
+`msgen6` is the main version I developed for work on the notes book.
+Ny notes were all written in Microsoft Notepad and saved with either the "ANSI" (cp1252) or "Unicode" (UTF-16) encoding. msgen6 will read either and save the output in UTF-8 format.
+If you want to use msgen6 to read plain text files with a different encoding, you might need to edit the pertinent sections of the script.
+When I wrote `ios-conv` I created updated `msgen` to `msgen7`, but as that version is meant to be used alongside `ios-conv` it is presented in that repository instead.

+Previous versions of msgen from its development can be found in this repo's `development` subdirectory.
 ## Modifications
 You can modify any aspect of `msgen` to suit your needs.
 The `dateformat` function at the very top of the program will change the way the date appears in the output file between the `$$$DATE$$$` blocks.
-Changing the `search_dir` variable will alter which directory msgen searches
+Changing the `search_dir` variable will alter which directory msgen searches.

-See `development` subdirectory for prerelease versions of msgen.